CodeTanzania/emis-dashboard/README.md

 git flow feature start [feature_name]
 ```

-- after you are done working on feature branch create a PR for Review.
+- after you are done working on a feature branch submit a PR for Review.